 Yes, there is an onsite restaurant and snacks are available.

-Cleveland Way National Trail has not told us if they are fully wheelchair friendly.
+No, Cleveland Way National Trail is not wheelchair friendly.

-Cleveland Way National Trail has not told us if they are fully pushchair friendly.
+No, Cleveland Way National Trail have stated they are not pushchair friendly.

 Cleveland Way National Trail has not told us if they are dog friendly.